lsaravia/mfsba/README.md

 ### These programs were used in the following papers:

+1. Saravia LA.
+(2105) A new method to analyse species abundances in space using generalized dimensionss.
+Methods in Ecology and Evolution. doi: 10.1111/2041-210X.12417

-1. Saravia LA, Giorgi A, Momo FR (2012) Multifractal Spatial Patterns and Diversity in an Ecological Succession.
+2. Saravia LA, Giorgi A, Momo FR (2012) Multifractal Spatial Patterns and Diversity in an Ecological Succession.
 PLoS One 7: e34096.
 ﻿
-2. Saravia LA, Giorgi A, Momo F (2012) Multifractal growth in periphyton communities.
+3. Saravia LA, Giorgi A, Momo F (2012) Multifractal growth in periphyton communities.
 Oikos 121: 1810–1820.